 - 1. Schedules showing less than a minimum day (5 classes) - 2.
 Student failed a course in the spring and cannot continue in the next course in the fall because of the failure. - 3.
-Student failed a course in the spring and cannot continue in the next course in the fall because of the failure. - 4.
-To make up a graduation requirement if the course is not offered in summer sessions or adult school. - 5.
-School Service, R.O.P. and Work Experience classes may be added with appropriate approval. - 6.
+To make up a graduation requirement if the course is not offered in summer sessions or adult school. - 4.
+School Service, R.O.P. and Work Experience classes may be added with appropriate approval. - 5.
 Level changes require parent, teacher, and COUNSELOR approval and petition.